By Cassius Smith-Frazer

 Britain’s food poverty situation is not the result of the sub-optimal choices of individuals, but systemic failings which have arisen thanks to the dominant political-economic regime of the past 40 years.
 This hegemonic mode of organising global capitalism is regularly referred to as neoliberalism.
 There are two consequences of neoliberalism in particular to which we can pin the blame for food-bank Britain.

 Wages, Debt and the Cost of Living

 In the postwar period, hourly compensation for labour grew apace with productivity up until the mid 1970s.
 Since then, we’ve seen a dramatic shift.
 Productivity has continued to rise, while wages have either limped up at a lower rate or stagnated altogether.
-Workers have continued to produce an ever larger quantity of goods per hour worked, yet for half a century there has been no accompanying increase in compensation.
+In other words workers have continued to produce an ever larger quantity of goods per hour worked, yet for half a century there has been no accompanying increase in compensation.
 This means all that extra value produced by the hands of the working classes has gone to an ever wealthier and smaller pool of shareholders and employers.

 The Destruction of Public Services and Civil Society

 Working people have had to bare the brunt of the long-term failures of Britain’s political economy.
-Simultaneously, the assault on the pillars of the social democratic settlement has removed the capacity of public institutions and the social safety net to stop people falling into ever more dire circumstances.
+Simultaneously, an assault on the pillars of the social democratic settlement has removed the capacity of public institutions and the social safety net to stop people falling into ever more dire circumstances.
 Returning to the summary from special rapporteur, Alston continued to write:

 The social safety net has been badly damaged by drastic cuts to local authorities’ budgets, which have eliminated many social services, reduced policing services, closed libraries in record numbers, shrunk community and youth centres and sold off public spaces and buildings.
 The bottom line is that much of the glue that has held British society together since the Second World War has been deliberately removed and replaced with a harsh and uncaring ethos.